New Landlord? The beginner’s guide to renting out your home

 Once you have gotten your head around your legal and financial responsibilities, it’s time to tackle the practical elements of being a landlord.
 Unfortunately, nothing can prepare you for what lies ahead — other than experience.
 Renting out a home is a complex — and potentially stressful — process.
 But by taking advice from other landlords in your area, you can get as organised as possible.

 If you need your home to make money now, you may need to take charge of the day-to-day running of the property yourself — particularly if you’re already paying a mortgage.
-However, if your goal is to grow the value of your asset with as little effort as possible, placing the daily running of your rental property in the hands of an agent may be the best course of action.
+However, if your goal is to grow your asset’s value with as little effort as possible, placing the daily running of your rental property in the hands of an agent may be the best course of action.

 Particularly during the first few months of letting your home, you might find that the expenses come thick and fast.
 It’s always a good idea to have a financial contingency plan in place when renting for the first time.